Correlation Between Vy(r) Baron and Vanguard Value

 Strong

-Over the last 90 days Vanguard Value Index has generated negative risk-adjusted returns adding no value to fund investors.
+Compared to the overall equity markets, risk-adjusted returns on investments in Vanguard Value Index are ranked lower than 2 (%) of all funds and portfolios of funds over the last 90 days.
 In spite of fairly strong basic indicators, Vanguard Value is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to short-term losses for the investors.

 Vy(r) Baron and Vanguard Value Volatility Contrast